Why does the sewing machine no longer make stitches?

-Pourquoi la machine à coudre ne fait plus les points ?
+Pourquoi la machine à coudre ne fait plus les points ? - Verotex

-table of contents:
+Table of contents:

-Is your sewing machine no longer stitching?
+Is your sewing machine no longer making stitches?

 Cause